For most major companies, exhibiting at a Trade Show is a no-brainer. With large marketing budgets, they can afford to set up booths.

 Most organizations will publish a list of previous or current exhibitors on their website.
 Obviously, this is done to encourage new exhibitors and make them aware, indirectly, that some of their competitors will be attending the event.

-It’s in the mutual interest of both the event organizers and exhibitors to have good walk through traffic during the trade show.
-As a result, many organizers will seek out sponsors to provide free lunches, and happy hour snacks and drinks throughout the event.
+It’s in the mutual interest of both the event organizers and exhibitors to have a good walkthrough traffic during the trade show.
+As a result, many organizers will seek out sponsors to provide free lunches and happy hour snacks and drinks throughout the event.
 However, it doesn’t hurt to ask specifically what the organizers plan to do to encourage high traffic.

 8).
 Contact your clients for their advice

 If you know that some of your clients have attended a trade show, contact them and find out if they think it’s worthwhile for you to attend the event.
 It doesn’t hurt to get the client’s perspective.
 And while you’re at it, why not obtain pointers from your clients on what they consider to be the best practices of exhibitors, and what they look for when they attend trade shows.

 9).
 Does the event organizer have any advice?